Fokker-Planck approach to thermal fluctuations in antiferromagnetic systems: Applications

 We conclude with a discussion about the full resistance power spectrum.
 Fig.~\ref{fig:PSD total}~a) shows the resistance power spectrum as a function of the temperature for different values of $\omega$ (color-coded) and the dimensionless parameters $\delta \lambda/\lambda$ (line-style-coded).
-We observe that, independently of the value of $\delta \lambda$, the contribution of $S_\parallel(\omega)$ dominates over $S_\bot(\omega)$, as is evident when comparing each curve with their corresponding in Fig.~\ref{fig:PSD_z}~a).
+We observe that, independently of the value of $\delta \lambda$, and even under the assumption that the resistance depends spherically symmetrically on the net field ${\bm h}$ ($\kappa_R'=0$), the contribution of $S_\parallel(\omega)$ dominates over $S_\bot(\omega)$, as is evident when comparing each curve with their corresponding in Fig.~\ref{fig:PSD_z}~a).
 Note in particular the maximum below $T_{\rm N}$ for $\omega=\lambda J/10$ and $\omega=\lambda J$.
 Switching on the cylindrical symmetry in the Gilbert damping factor, $\delta \lambda \neq 0$ slightly modifies the amplitude of the resistance power spectrum.
 Finally, we comment on Fig.~\ref{fig:PSD total}~b), which shows the $\omega$-dependence of the resistance power spectrum for several temperatures (color-coded) and values of $\delta \lambda/\lambda$ (line-style-coded).
 In this log-log plot, the decreasing trend as $1/\omega^2$ (dotted gray line) for $\omega\gtrsim \lambda J$ is expected, since $S_R(\omega)$ is the sum of Lorentzian functions.

 The behavior described by this phenomenological model qualitatively resembles that reported in~\cite{ghosh2024electronic}, where the authors observed an unusual feature in the noise resistance data obtained from measurements in a 2D AFM system, superimposed on the expected $1/f$ noise~\cite{paladino20141,pellegrino_apl_2023,pellegrino_jstat_2019,pellegrino_commphys_2020,hardner_prb_1993}.
 Specifically, below the N\'eel temperature, the resistance power spectrum exhibits a contribution that can be described by a Lorentzian function with a characteristic damping rate $\Gamma \gtrsim 10$–$10^2~{\rm Hz}$, corresponding to the typical range of low-frequency resistance noise measurements, \eg $\omega=10$~Hz.
 This feature is most pronounced slightly below the N\'eel temperature, resembling the red and green curves in Fig.~\ref{fig:PSD total}~a).